-\begin{remark} This theorem confirms that our PEM mapping introduces the necessary non-linearity ($\boldsymbol{C}^{1/2}$) to flatten the manifold curvature without breaking the crucial rotational invariance.
-This ensures that the relative ranking between query and database images remains stable under viewpoint shifts, even when using Euclidean search engines on the mapped descriptors. \end{remark}
+\begin{remark} This result holds for \emph{all} $\alpha \in (0,1]$, not just $\alpha = 0.5$.
+The PEM mapping introduces a spectral nonlinearity ($\boldsymbol{C}^{\alpha}$) that flattens the manifold curvature without breaking rotational invariance, ensuring that the relative ranking among database descriptors is preserved under viewpoint shifts even when retrieval is performed in Euclidean space. \end{remark}